Updated: 2 September 2020

-Bitcoin is attractive to scammers for the same reason it’s attractive to you: it’s fast, it’s international, and it’s irreversible.
-So as Bitcoin usage has grown, we have seen more and more Bitcoin scammers disappear with user funds.
+Bitcoin is attractive to scammers for the same reason it’s appealing to you: it’s fast, it’s international, and it’s irreversible.
+Unfortunately, therefore, as bitcoin usage has grown, so too have the number of scams.

 Bitcoin Ponzi, HYIP or MLM schemes

-These schemes attract people with low or no subscription fees and promises of sky-high returns on their deposits.
+These schemes promise sky-high returns and low fees.
 They often rely on existing investors signing up new ones, which is the only source of revenue or growth.
 As with all Ponzi schemes, early investors get paid with the money from later investors.

 Inevitably when new investors stop signing up and depositing, the scheme collapses, since no more funds can be paid out.